 Canada Festival Celebration of Light

 The Celebration of Light is also known as the Honda Celebration of Light.
-This annual festival features one of the largest musical fireworks displays in July and August in Vancouver.
-Apart from sightseeing, you can also listen to incredible music and give your taste-buds the ultimate experience of some of the best foods in the region.
-The festival of light is the world’s longest-running offshore musical firework festival.
+This annual festival features one of Vancouver’s largest musical fireworks displays in July and August.
+Apart from sightseeing, you can also listen to incredible music and give your taste buds the ultimate experience of some of the best foods in the region.
+The Festival of Light is the world’s longest-running offshore musical fireworks festival.
+The English Bay Beach is the vantage point of this festival, and it becomes very crowded during this time.
+So, it is better to reach the location early and get a spot that offers the best view of the fireworks.
+Over 1 million people across the globe attend this Canadian festival every year.

 • Canada Day (July)